Wondering what a cemetery tour is like? Take a look!

 Past Cemetery Tours

-SHS board member Claire Johnson, at right, leads tour visitors through Medlin Cemetery in 2019.
+SHS board member Claire Johnson leads tour visitors through Medlin Cemetery in 2019.

 Bruce McGaha tells the story of Spencer Graham at his grave in Hood Cemetery on Nov.
 15, 2014.
 The Southlake Historical Society toured three cemeteries to tell the stories of pioneers buried in what’s-now Southlake.
 Re-enactors told the stories to dozens of participants who came out to the event.